MaksimShcherbakov/MaksimShcherbakov/README.md

-## Hi there 👋 I'm Maksim Shcherbakov
+## Hi there!
+I'm Maksim Shcherbakov 👋
 I aspire to become a strong Machine Learning Engineer.